10-3-pursuit/css-grid-warmup/README.md

 # CSS GRID WARMUP

+## Fork and Clone this Repo

-Take a look at the code in this repo, which makes use of a pattern of "rows" that encapsulate a series of div elements.
+Take a look at the code in this repo, (both HTML & CSS ), which makes use of a pattern of "rows" that encapsulate a series of div elements.

 Update the CSS so that it matches the image below.